danabo/blog/content/posts/How this blog works.md

 ```

 [publish.sh](https://github.com/danabo/blog/blob/master/publish.sh) will first run blog.py, and then run `git commit -v` which shows me the diff.
 If I add a commit description in the prompt, publish.sh will go ahead and push the changes, and then update the gh-pages branch.
 If I quit the editor without adding a commit message, publish.sh will abort.

+# Reader experience
+Currently the reader sees a typical blog layout: a "blog roll" of recent posts with previews and tags.
+I don't intend my notes to have any particular time ordering.
+Notes are objects in flux.
+I might edit anything.
+Since I'm using time of last edit as the post date, anything I touch will float back to the top.
+I might decide to change that.